DoktorMike/DoktorMike.github.io/_posts/2017-07-28-On-the-apparent-success-of-the-maximum-likelihood-principle.md

 |CVRMSE |    0.16|    0.16|
 |R2     |    0.45|    0.45|

 So again it seems like there's not much differentiating these models from one another.
 That is true while looking at the result of the average fitted values from the two estimates.
 However, there's a massive difference in the **interpretation** of the model.
 What do I mean by that you might ask yourself, and it's a good question because if the fit is apparently more or less the same we should be able to pick any of the methods right?
 Wrong!
 Remember what I said about sampling being important as it unveils structure in the parameter space that is otherwise hidden through the ML approach.
-In the illustration below you can see the posterior density of each $\beta$ for the weekday effects.
+In the illustration below you can see the posterior density of each $$\beta$$ for the weekday effects.
 Here it's clear that they can take many different values which ends up in equally good models.
 This is the reason why our uncertainty is huge in the Bayesian estimation.
 There is really a lot of probable parameter values that could be assumed by the model.
 Also present in the illustration is the ML estimate indicated by a dark vertical line.

 ![plot of chunk posteriorsbeta](/images/figure/posteriorsbeta-1.png)